 - Retailer: Even though the store where it was purchased is not the designer or manufacturer of the defective product, the retailer may still be liable.
 You may have a product liability claim even if you were not the actual buyer, if you were injured when someone else was using the product, or if you purchased the defective product used.

 Product liability claims are complicated cases involving multiple potentially liable parties and complex legal issues.
 If you have been injured by a defective product, contact Bross, McAllister & Williams, LLC right away for the strong legal representation you need.
-We are available in Atlanta, Peachtree Corners, Lawrenceville, Duluth, Sugar Hill, and all of the Gwinnett County area.
+Our product liability attorneys are available in Atlanta, Peachtree Corners, Lawrenceville, Duluth, Sugar Hill, and all of the Gwinnett County area.